 With the constant advancement and innovation in medicine and health care, the need to communicate about research findings, products, devices, and services is growing.
 Medical writers are increasingly in demand to convey new information to health care professionals as well as the general public.

-Depending on the position and scope of their duties, medical writers are involved in communicating scientific and clinical data to many audiences, from doctors and nurses to insurance adjusters and patients.
+Depending on their position and the scope of their duties, medical writers are involved in communicating scientific and clinical data to many audiences, from doctors and nurses to insurance adjusters and patients.
 They work in a variety of formats, including traditional print publications to electronic publications, multimedia presentations, videos, podcasts, website content, and social media sites.

 Medical writers often work with doctors, scientists, and other subject matter experts (SMEs) to create documents that describe research results, product use, and other medical information.
 They also ensure that documents comply with regulatory, publication, or other guidelines in terms of content, format, and structure.